A blogger, content writer, and an affiliate marketer. Sharing articles on gaming, business and sports.

 Sir Alex Ferguson was disappointed that Pogba did not sign a new contract with the club.
 He left Manchester United to join Italian giants, Juventus, on a free transfer.

 Pogba made his Juventus debut against Chievo.
-After few days, he made his Champions League debut in a draw vs Shakhtar Donetsk.
+After a few days, he made his Champions League debut in a draw against Shakhtar Donetsk.

 His breakthrough came against Bologna, where he assisted Quagliarella's goal and scored the match-winning goal.
 In the 2012/13 season, he scored 5 goals in 37 games.

 The 2013/14 season was a boom for Pogba.
 He was fundamental to Juventus' 4-0 win over Lazio in the Italian Supercoppa final.
 He also won the Golden Boy in 2013 and was considered one of the finest youngsters coming through in Europe.
 His first goal in European competitions came against Trabzonspor.
 He made 51 appearances that season, second only to Gianluigi Buffon.

 After Antonio Conte left the club, Pogba became even more instrumental under the new manager, Massimiliano Allegri.
 Pogba signed a 5-year contract with the club, keeping him in Italy until 2019.

 His consistent performances and important goal contributions helped Juventus successfully defend the Serie A title and due to his consistency, he got shortlisted for the 2014 Ballon d'Or.

 In his last season, Pogba was at the peak of his powers.
 He was one of the 10 players selected for the award of the 'best player in Europe.'

 Afterward, he became part of the FIFA FIFPro World Eleven.
 He was instrumental as Juventus retained their Seria A title again.
 He found the net 10 times in his last season and made 49 appearances.